KnapsackPro/knapsack/README.md

 ### How to update existing knapsack report for a few test files?

 You may want to look at monkey patch in [this issue](https://github.com/ArturT/knapsack/issues/34).
 Take into account that there are some cons of this approach.

+### How to run tests for particular CI node in your development environment

+In your development environment you can debug tests that were run on the particular CI node.
+For instance to run subset of tests for the first CI node with specified seed you can do.

+    CI_NODE_TOTAL=2 \
+    CI_NODE_INDEX=0 \
+    bundle exec rake "knapsack:rspec[--seed 123]"

+Above example is for RSpec.
+You can use respectively rake task name and token environment variable when you want to run tests for minitest, cucumber or spinach.

 ## Gem tests